-- Yes: Continue with the next step. - No: If the No Trouble Found menu is displayed, go to step 14 on page 71.
+- Yes: Continue with the next step. - No: If the No Trouble Found menu displays, go to step 14. - 13.
+The parent or child of the resource you just replaced might also require that you run the Resource Repair Action service aid on it.

-Run a test on a resource that has an entry in the AIX error log, in the system verification mode.
-If the test on the resource was successful, the Resource Repair Action menu is displayed.
+When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu displays.